Explaining Time Series Classification Predictions via Causal Attributions: Experiments

-Figure \ref{fig:ate_drought} contains the (A) associational and (B) causal attribution effects for the drought prediction task.
-Interestingly, both channel-wise attribution maps reveal a diverse range of variables with significant effects, yet they sometimes disagree on whether the effects are positive or negative.
-One notable observation is precipitation, which shows the highest positive effect in the causal setting but appears negative in the associational setting.
-Extensive research has validated the positive significant impact of precipitation on drought prediction \cite{cancelliere2007drought, anshuka2019drought} which is the largest positive attribute for causal, whereas associational effect is negative across several concepts.
-Similarly, in concept E, a group of variables at 2 meters have been shown to have positive effects, including humidity and dew/frost point temperatures \cite{behrangi2015utilizing}, as well as wet bulb readings, which causal attributions properly account for them while associational do not.
-Additionally, for concept A, factors such as the minimum, maximum, and range of wind speed at 50 meters have been shown to have a positive influence \cite{vstvepanek2018drought}, which again causal unlike associational attributions properly attribute to.
+Fig.~\ref{fig:ate_drought} presents (A) associational and (B) causal attributions for the drought prediction task.
+Both channel-wise maps identify diverse variables with significant effects but sometimes differ in effect direction.
+Notably, precipitation shows the highest positive effect causally but a negative associational effect.
+This aligns with extensive studies confirming precipitation's positive impact on drought prediction \cite{cancelliere2007drought, anshuka2019drought}.
+Similarly, in concept E, variables at 2 meters such as humidity, dew/frost point, and wet bulb temperature have positive effects recognized by causal but not associational attributions \cite{behrangi2015utilizing}.
+For concept A, wind speed metrics at 50 meters (minimum, maximum, range) positively influence drought, as correctly attributed by causal methods \cite{vstvepanek2018drought}, unlike associational attributions.

-\heading{ECG classification} As the second dataset, we leverage the PTB-XL dataset \cite{Wagner:2020PTBXL, Goldberger2020:physionet}, which is a publicly available dataset of clinical 12-lead ECG data (I, II, III, aVR, aVL, aVF, V1, V2, V3, V4, V5, V6).
-Although PTB-XL provides annotations in terms of diverse hierarchical levels of ECG statements in a multi-label setting, in this work, we investigate the causal concept effects of inferior myocardial infarction (IMI) in a binary classification setting against healthy controls (NORM+SR).
-We utilize a sample length of 248 time steps and for the predefined segmentation of the signal into channel-specific ECG segments, we leverage segmentation maps provided by \cite{wagner2023explaining}.
-Here, we consider six concepts: P-wave, PQ-segment, QRS complex, ST-segment, T-wave, and TP-segment, which reach an AUROC score of 0.9287 (95\% PI 0.913-0.9435) during concept validation.
-The classifier reaches an AUROC classification performance of 0.9722 (95\% PI 0.9621-0.9797).
-See Figure \ref{fig:concept_ptbxl_s} for a visual representation of these concepts of a sample from a positive class.
+\heading{ECG Classification} For the second dataset, we use the PTB-XL dataset \cite{Wagner:2020PTBXL, Goldberger2020:physionet}, containing clinical 12-lead ECG data.
+Although PTB-XL includes multi-label hierarchical ECG annotations, we focus on binary classification of inferior myocardial infarction (IMI) versus healthy controls (NORM+SR).
+Using 248 time steps and channel-specific ECG segmentations from \cite{wagner2023explaining}, we consider six concepts: P-wave, PQ-segment, QRS complex, ST-segment, T-wave, and TP-segment, which achieve an AUROC of 0.9287 (95\% PI 0.913-0.9435) during concept validation.
+The classifier attains an AUROC of 0.9722 (95\% PI 0.9621-0.9797).
+Fig.~\ref{fig:concept_ptbxl_s} visualizes these concepts for a myocardial infarction sample.